mikelhamer/awesome-cordova-plugins/DEVELOPER.md

 Running the command above will create a new directory `src/@ionic-native/plugins/plugin-name/` with a single file in there: `index.ts`.
 This file is where all the plugin definitions should be.

-Let's take a look at the existing plugin wrapper for Geolocation to see what goes into an Ionic Native plugin (comments have been removed for clarity):
+Let's take a look at the existing plugin wrapper for Geolocation to see what goes into an Awesome Cordova plugin (comments have been removed for clarity):

 ```
 @Plugin({